-An Expert Deposition is one of the most important activities performed by forensic experts, second only to the final testimony.
-A deposition is the process where the opposing lawyers question the forensic expert, under oath, about what they are going to testify during trial.
+An expert deposition is one of the most important activities performed by forensic experts, second only to the final testimony.
+A deposition is a process where the opposing lawyers question the forensic expert, under oath, about what they are going to testify during trial.
 These questions are designed for the opposing lawyer to gain information about the investigation that the forensic expert performed, to learn what the expert would testify about in court.

 Just like testifying in court, it is very important for the forensic expert to prepare beforehand for the deposition.
-Carefully sifting through his or her investigation with a fine tooth comb, and reviewing all investigative notes can make a large difference on their success when being deposed.
+Carefully sifting through his or her investigation with a fine-tooth comb, and reviewing all investigative notes can make a large difference in their success when being deposed.
 The forensic expert should also work with their client lawyer directly to learn what information the opposing lawyer will be most interested in and how to properly express their answers.

 - The forensic expert should dress professionally.
 I always wear a suit and tie when being deposed.

 - The expert should only answer the questions that are asked.
 They should avoid elaborating too much on their answers in order to avoid giving away too much information.